Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Introduction

 \subsection{Related works}

-Two closely related fields dealing with this problem are Sensitivity Analysis (SA) and Parametric Linear Programming (PLP).
+Two closely related fields dealing with these types of problems are Sensitivity Analysis (SA) and Parametric Linear Programming (PLP).
 They differ based on the assumptions they make upon the modification of $\lambda$.
 Sensitivity analysis considers the effect of the small variation of a parameter around the optimum, whereas linear parametric programming assesses the effect of a parameter on the objective when it varies within a certain range.
 They both assess the impact of uncertainty on the objective.
 The methods discussed in this paper are agnostic of the amount of variation and can be applied in both fields.\\

-A complementary field is Robust optimisation (RO).
+A complementary field is Robust Optimisation (RO).
 In contrast to both SA and PLP, RO does not assess the impact of the modification on the objective.
 Indeed, while SA and PLP focus on the evolution of the optimal objective function given the changes in the parameter, RO techniques focus on finding a solution that is robust to the modification, i.e. a sub-optimal solution that remains feasible for every change in parameter.
 The three methods, SA, PLP and RO, are complementary as they all try to deal with uncertainty.
-We note that several methods discussed in this paper use robust optimisation techniques to achieve the sensitivity analysis. \\
+Several methods discussed in this paper use robust optimisation techniques to achieve the sensitivity analysis. \\

 In its most generic form, the linear problem with a single scalar parameter $\lambda$, where the objective coefficients, the constraints and the right-hand side can be simultaneously modified, can be written as follows: